Skip to main content

 7 minute read

-Hint: The Icelandic word for ‘glacier’ is jökull and features in the name of almost every one in the country!
+The Icelandic word for glacier is jökull, which appears in the name of almost every glacier in the country.

 Where are the glaciers in Iceland?

-The largest glacier in the north is Drangajökull in the Westfjords.
-It’s also the fifth largest in the country.
+The largest glacier in the north is Drangajökull in the Westfjords, which is also the fifth largest in the country overall.

 How many glaciers are there in Iceland?